ocman-nazir-briet/ocman-nazir-briet/README.md

 - 📫 go to www.devbriet.com to reach me.

 Languages and Tools:
-Python, C++, C, JavaScript, Django, Node JS, React, HTML5, CSS3, SQL, MYSQL, PostgreSQL
+Python, C++, C, JavaScript, Django, Flask, DevOps, Node JS, React, HTML5, CSS3, SQL, MYSQL, PostgreSQL

 If you wanna hire me for your projects then contact me on http://www.devbriet.com/contact-us.html or send mail to info@devbriet.com